Bayer Leverkusen start Tapsoba against Moses’ Inter Milan | Goal.com

 Antonio Conte's starting 1⃣1⃣ for #InterLeverkusen! 👇#UEL #FORZAINTER ⚫️🔵 pic.twitter.com/9ajuzllhAq

-Victory in this one-legged affair will face either Shakhtar Donetsk or FC Basel in the semi-final.
+Victory in this one-legged affair will them face either Shakhtar Donetsk or FC Basel in the semi-finals.